 When Leslie and the graduate students are scoping out potential victims at the school, he makes eye contact with a young woman.
 As this happens, three girls can be spotted playing jump rope in the background.
 This is a reference to the "A Nightmare on Elm Street" film franchise.

-When Leslie is applying his makeup while being interviewed about his target, the song playing in the background is the same as that heard at the end of The Shining (1980), where Jack Torrence appears in the photo: ''Midnight, The Stars and You,'' sung by Al Bowlly with the Ray Noble Orchestra, 1934.
+When Leslie is applying his make-up while being interviewed about his target, the song playing in the background is the same as that heard at the end of The Shining (1980), where Jack Torrence (Jack Nicholson) appears in the photo: ''Midnight, The Stars and You",' sung by Al Bowlly with the Ray Noble Orchestra, 1934.

-The town the movie is set in, Glen Echo, is based off a real neighborhood in Montgomery County, MD, near where the director grew up.
-A notable feature of the area being a turn of the century amusement park that stood mostly abandoned for several decades as it deteriorated and earned a fitting "haunted" reputation among locals.
-The carousel which the park is known for is also referenced in the Glen Echo Entertainment's (Glosserman's production company) logo.
+The town, in which the movie is set, Glen Echo, is based on a real neighborhood in Montgomery County, Maryland, near where Writer and Director Scott Glosserman grew up.
+A notable feature of the area, being a turn-of-the-century amusement park, that stood mostly abandoned for several decades, as it deteriorated, and earned a fitting "haunted" reputation among locals.
+The carousel, for which the park is known, is referenced in the Glen Echo Entertainment's (Glosserman's production company) logo.

 Several character names are references to classic horror films.
 For instance, Doc Halloran is a mash-up of Danny Torrence's nickname, "Doc", in The Shining (1980) and Dick Halloran from the same movie, and Jamie, being a reference to Jamie Lee Curtis, who was the final girl in several slasher movies such as Halloween (1978) and Prom Night (1980).

 The trivia items below may give away important plot points.